NEW REPORT: Parents and Primary School teachers across the UK are reporting Hygiene Poverty amongst children on a vast scale

 In Kind Direct is distributing more products than ever before.
 The charity has distributed £190 million in donated products to mostly small charities since operations began in 1997.

-Robin Boles, Chief Executive of In Kind Direct, says;
+Robin Boles, Former Chief Executive of In Kind Direct, says;

 “The results of our latest study are a shocking reflection of the growing scale of family hygiene poverty across the UK.
 Teachers are increasingly being relied upon to step in to provide pupils with everyday essential products because their parents simply can’t afford to make ends meet.”